kevinchatham/tressi/README.md

 #### Ramp-up Load Test

-Gradually increases the load to a target Req/s over a specified duration:
+Gradually increases the load to your target requests per second over a specified duration:

 ```json
 {